BCEvaluator/bce/README.md

 # Blockchain Evaluator (BCE)
-BCE is a Framework used to evaluate block chain Technology stacks.
+BCE is a Framework used to evaluate block chain technology stacks.

 ### How to evaluate a Blockchain Stack using BCE